 AIDS (acquired immunodeficiency syndrome)The most severe phase of human immunodeficiency virus (HIV) infection occurring when an immune system is badly damaged and becomes vulnerable to opportunistic infections.
-(Adapted from AIDS.gov)
+(Adapted from HIV.gov)

 alternatives for families - cognitive behavioral therapy (AF-CBT)

 An evidence-supported intervention that targets (1) diverse individual child and caregiver characteristics related to conflict and coercion in the home and (2) the family context in which aggression or abuse may occur.
 This approach emphasizes training in intra- and interpersonal skills designed to enhance self-control and reduce violent behavior.
 (See Alternatives for Families: A Cognitive-Behavioral Therapy (AF-CBT))

 another planned permanent living arrangement (APPLA) (See other planned permanent living arrangement (OPPLA).)

 apostille (in intercountry adoption)

 A simplified form that contains standardized numbered fields of common, yet essential information, which allows the data to be understood by all adoption officials regardless of the language spoken in intercountry adoption cases.
 A completed Apostille must be attached to the documents needed for Hague cases; it provides a certification of certain public and notarized documents.
 (U.S. Department of State)

 ASFA (See Adoption and Safe Families Act.)